mauriziodistefano/dependency-demo-app/README.md

-This is how we scan it
+This is how we scan it - mauri test

 # dependency-demo-app
 Demo project to show different ways of fixing vulnerabilities found in Maven based java project.